 The entrance to the Kremlin’s rampart

 The entrance to the Kremlin’s rampart is located to the right of the Bell Tower (pictured above).
-Usually there, near the booth there are two streltsy (a soldiers in the regular army in Russia in the 16th and 17th centuries) and check tickets (see photo below).
+Usually there, near the booth there are two streltsy ( soldiers in the regular army in Russia in the 16th and 17th centuries) and check tickets (see photo below).

-Prices for visiting the Bell Tower of St. Sophia Cathedral and the rampart
+Prices for visiting the Bell Tower of St. Sophia Cathedral and the rampart for an adult: 300 rubles.

 In addition, in the Kremlin there is also the regional Philharmonic, the regional scientific library, a music school and many other interesting facilities.